 • In case the property is located in a platted subdivision.
 Suppose the subject property is defined by a block or a lot, no survey will be needed.
 However, if the survey already existed before the transaction date, it will be presented along with an affidavit indicating that not changes were made afterward.

 • If bounds and metes describe the property, (not in a platted subdivision).
-Also, if some constructions were made recently and they affected the improvement’s footprints in relation to the boundaries of the property, no survey will be required.
+Also, if some constructions were made recently and they affected the improvement’s footprints in relation to the boundaries of the property, none will be required.

-All in all, it is advised to get a survey before closing any real estate transaction.
+All in all, it is advised to get one before closing any real estate transaction.
 The survey should come from a reputable company or surveyor.
 If any possible violations or improvements affect the property, the survey will point them out.
 It helps the buyer to pay the fair amount of money for the property of their preference.
-The survey is more of a testing or evaluation document that identifies the flaws in a subject property.
+It is more of a testing or evaluation document that identifies the flaws in a subject property.

 One of the things home buyers often overlook is having a survey accomplished for the property they are about to purchase.
 Invariably, when the subject comes up I get asked “What do I need a survey for?”.

 A survey is a property map, used to determine the property boundary, easements (allowing a party to use land they do not own for a specific purpose.
 I.E. a water well or right-of-way), setbacks (distance a property must be from the property lines), location of improvements, and the exact home location within the property boundaries.